chrishickey/LCR/README.md

 python2.7 waf build
 ```
 ## Advanced Data Mining

-This work has been done under the supervision of Professor U kang by Mohammadsadegh Najafi and Chris Hicky for Advnaced Data Mining Course at Seoul National University.
+This work has been done under the supervision of Professor U Kang by Mohammadsadegh Najafi and Chris Hicky for Advanced Data Mining Course at Seoul National University.